John Frizzell (screenwriter)

-John B. Frizzell (born in Kingston, Ontario) is a Canadian screenwriter and film producer.
+John B. Frizzell (born in Kingston, Ontario) was a Canadian screenwriter.

 After several years writing, directing and co-producing the documentary series A Different Understanding for TVOntario, Frizzell joined partners Niv Fichman, Barbara Willis Sweete and Larry Weinstein to found the Canadian production company Rhombus Media.
 He left Rhombus in the mid-eighties to pursue a career in writing.

 His credits include the television series Airwaves, The Rez, Twitch City, Angela Anaconda and Material World and the films A Winter Tan, Getting Married in Buffalo Jump, Life with Billy, Dance Me Outside, On My Own and Lapse of Memory.
 He was co-winner of a Writers Guild of Canada Award for Lucky Girl.